yairsabag/mongodb-mcp-server/README.md

 }
 ```

+Notes: You can configure the server with atlas access, make sure to follow configuration section for more details.

 Step 3: Open the copilot chat and check that the toolbox icon is visible and has the mcp server listed.

 Step 4: Try running a command